 At the centre there was a pit about a metre down with steps leading down into it.
 At the room’s centre was a massive black monolith.
 Despite being lower set, it towered over everything else and nearly reaching the ceiling of the chamber.
 Just looking at it unnerved me for some odd reason.
 The thing just felt unnatural.
 The room had a myriad of crates and other objects stacked up in places.
 It looks like it had been used as a storage area.

 Then everything had gotten confusing with the insurgents hot on our heels.
-The squad had taken up positions behind the black menhirs to try and catch our pursuers in a crossfire.
+The section had taken up positions behind the black menhirs to try and catch our pursuers in a crossfire.
 Nobody wanted to take cover behind the weather worn crates, we had no idea what they contained and no desire to find out the hard way.

 The firefight that ensured was a blur.
 To be honest I couldn’t remember the details of the fight.
-I was too busy fighting for me and the squad’s lives.
+I was too busy fighting for me and the section’s lives.
 But everything stopped, not from either side but from an unexpected source.
-One of insurgents had broken cover and was making a run for a better position closer to us.
+One of the insurgents had broken cover and was making a run for a better position closer to us.
 Yelling and cursing at us in his barbaric tongue.
-Only for his brains blown out of the back of his head by a 5.56 round travelling around six times the speed of sound.
+Only for his brains to be blown out the back of his head by a 5.56 round travelling around six times the speed of sound.
 With his gore and brains decorating the massive black slab of stone behind him.

-The monolith had began to glow and then its little fellows did the same.
+The monolith began to glow and then its little fellows did the same.
 A high pitched buzzing noise could be heard at the limits of my hearing.
 Lightning appeared to dance over the top of the monolith.
 The lightning then arced down to the other menhirs.

 I was farther away than any of the other lads.
 I slipped on the loose sand and fell onto my side, due to the weight of my pack.
-That was when I was struck by the lightning.
+That was when I was struck by lightning.
 I felt an instant’s discombobulation and nausea and my world faded to black.

 As I continued to look around, I saw an almost exact twin of the same black monolith, in that God-forsaken ruin.
 The massive black stone has a crack running down one third of it from top to bottom.
 I can see a lot of rocks and debris around the base.
 As my eye travelled up I could see from where the mess had come; a cave in.
 That is what had probably broken the monolith, I’d reckon.